microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/api-overview.md

 Other resources are also available at Microsoft Graph documentation | Microsoft Docs

-Scenarios supported
+## Scenarios supported

-Providers will be able to register with their display name, square logo url in dark mode/light mode (to be displayed in Learning Content Card), long logo url in dark/light mode to be displayed in Details page required for the content to show up for the provider in Viva Learning.
+1. Providers will be able to register with their display name, square logo url in dark mode/light mode (to be displayed in Learning Content Card), long logo url in dark/light mode to be displayed in Details page required for the content to show up for the provider in Viva Learning.
 The resultant id can be used to make the subsequent calls for content ingestion.

-Providers will be able to enable/disable the registered provider, update the display name for provider and logo URL’s.
+2. Providers will be able to enable/disable the registered provider, update the display name for provider and logo URL’s.

-Retrieve provider details in Viva Learning for registrationId.
+3. Retrieve provider details in Viva Learning for registrationId.

-Retrieve list of registrations in Viva Learning for the provider using Graph API
+4. Retrieve list of registrations in Viva Learning for the provider using Graph API

-Providers will be able to delete the registration for the tenant.
+5. Providers will be able to delete the registration for the tenant.

-Providers will be able to ingest their learning content through the UPSERT API exposed via.
+6. Providers will be able to ingest their learning content through the UPSERT API exposed via.
 PATCH Method to make this content available within Viva Learning for consumption.

-Providers will be able to read the ingested content through the GET API for the tenant for the Provider registered with registrationId.
+7. Providers will be able to read the ingested content through the GET API for the tenant for the Provider registered with registrationId.

-This content would be available for Search after given SLA.
+8. This content would be available for Search after given SLA.
 (24 hours)

-Providers will be able to retrieve the properties of a learning content object
+9. Providers will be able to retrieve the properties of a learning content object

-Providers will be able to delete the ingested content through the DELETE API.
+10. Providers will be able to delete the ingested content through the DELETE API.

 Note: For every successful API invocation Provider needs to generate Token using resource values as given below

 Resource for Token acquisition:

+a.
 Token acquisition needs to be done for: https://graph. microsoft.com/

+b.
 Scope: : https://graph. microsoft.com/.default

-Endpoints
+## Endpoints

 APIs